Last updated 10/12/2021

 What time will you be open until?

-For the most up to date information, we recommend checking out your local bar page once we’re open for confirmed opening times.
+For the most up to date information, we recommend checking out your local bar page.

 How will you be assisting the NHS Test and Trace with requests for data of customers and visitors as per the government guidelines?

 The NHS Test and Trace system is now in place.
 If you book with us, we will use the key bookers’ details.
 If you do not book, please use the NHS COVID-19 app to check-in.
 Your server can help you with this process if you need a hand.
 All details will be kept for 21 days and will only be used for the sole purpose of contacting you regarding any potential outbreak/contact.